MamathaBobbili/Leetcode/438-find-all-anagrams-in-a-string/NOTES.md

 *   Find all anagrams for given String p
 *   Take one by one anagram and check in String s , if found add index to result

+Recursion Tree : To find anagrams
+                abc
+            a       b       c
+        b     c    a  c    a  b
+      c        b   c   a   b   a

+        abc,acb,bac,bca,cab,cba
+                    abab
+                a   b   a   b
+               b    a   b   a